 Animal Control Officers are in the field responding to reports of stray and abandoned animals, nuisance barking complaints, suspected abuse or neglect, and other domesticated animal complaints Monday through Friday from 8 am to 5 pm.
 After hours, on Saturdays and Sundays, and most holidays, officers will respond to reports of severely injured or ill animals and unrestrained dangerous animals.
 Residents are asked to contact the Sheriff's Department non-emergency line for these calls.
 Animals that are determined to have no known owner, or an owner that can't be reached, are impounded and taken to one of the Kern County Animal Shelters.

-KCAS manages two animal shelters.
+KCAS oversees two animal shelters.
 The largest shelter is located at 3951 Fruitvale Avenue in Bakersfield.
-The other shelter is located at 923 Poole Street, at the Mojave Airport, in Mojave.
-Both shelters are able to house and care for dogs and cats.
+The Bakersfield shelter is able to house and care for dogs and cats.
+A second satellite shelter in Lake Isabella is operated by a contractor, but owned by Kern County.
 In addition, both shelters can accommodate other animals; occasionally, larger domestic animals enter the shelter such as horses, goats, sheep and pigs as well as more exotic pets such as birds, lizards, and rabbits.

-In order to meet the sheltering needs of the unincorporated area around the City of Ridgecrest and in the Kern River Valley, KCAS has contractual service agreements with the City of Ridgecrest and a private shelter in Lake Isabella.
+In order to meet the sheltering needs of the unincorporated area around the City of Ridgecrest and in the Kern River Valley, KCAS has a contractual service agreement with the City of Ridgecrest.

 KCAS encourages residents in the unincorporated areas of Kern County to spay or neuter their cats or dogs to help prevent overpopulation of unwanted animals.